tuk90/RemehaHome-Domoticz/README.md

 2. Outdoor Temperature
 3. Water Pressure
 4. Setpoint
+5. Domestic Hot Water Temperature

 ## Usage
 The plugin fetches data from the Remeha Home API and updates the corresponding Domoticz devices.
-Additionally, you can set the temperature setpoint using the "Setpoint" device.
+Additionally, you can set the room temperature setpoint using the "Setpoint" device.

 ## Support
 For any issues or questions, please open an issue on the [GitHub repository](https://github.com/tuk90/RemehaHome-Domoticz).